mkeithX/mkeithx.github.io/CONTRIBUTING.md

 ## Expected Behavior

-In this community, we expect all participants to:

 - Be respectful towards others, regardless of differences.
 - Listen actively and considerately to others' perspectives.
 - Provide constructive feedback and criticism.